-March 4, 2021
+March 18, 2021

 Summary: This is a third party appeal of an access decision made by the former Ministry of Health and Long-Term Care to disclose, in part, surveys completed by long-term care homes relating to payments made to them by pharmacy service providers.
-The appellant claims that the records are exempt from disclosure under the mandatory exemptions in sections 17(1) (third party information) and 21(1) (personal privacy).
-In this order, the adjudicator finds that the records do not contain personal information and, therefore, the personal privacy exemption in section 21(1) does not apply.
-She also finds that the appellant has not provided sufficient evidence that the three-part test in section 17(1) is met and, therefore, the records are not exempt under section 17(1).
+The appellant claims that the records are exempt from disclosure under the mandatory exemption in section 17(1) (third party information).
+In this order, the adjudicator finds that the appellant has not provided sufficient evidence that the three-part test in section 17(1) is met and, therefore, the records are not exempt under section 17(1).
 The ministry is ordered to disclose the records, in part, to the requester.